trishnaguha/prefix-lists_withaap/README.md

-# prefix-lists_withaap
-Configuring Prefix lists with AAP
+# Configuring prefix-lists with aap
+First gather facts
+Then configure prefix-lists